Why I'm Running

-- I believe that every child in San Diego deserves the same opportunities I’ve had.
+I believe that every child in San Diego

 A Focus on Early Childhood

 Opportunity begins with early childhood development.
 The County must play a bigger role in directing more energy and focus toward setting all children up for success before they start kindergarten.
-One of my priorities is to increase access to high-quality daycare, pre-school and flexible childcare options that reflect the realities of working parents in San Diego today.
+One of my priorities is to increase access to high-quality child care, pre-school and flexible childcare options that reflect the realities of working parents in San Diego today.
 We must ensure that a child’s path to success begins before entering school, with greater attention on ensuring every child is ready for kindergarten.
-The County Board of Supervisors can play a vital role in augmenting the impact of the First Five Commission and expanding support from birth to adulthood, including career readiness, to strengthen our economy.

 Support for Seniors Aging Independently

 The role of the County Board of Supervisors here is clear: San Diego County not only needs to increase direct support for senior resources, but also to improve the process and the interface through which senior services are offered.
 This must be a priority.
 During college, I supported myself by working as an in-home healthcare aide for developmentally disabled persons and a Certified Nurses Aide for the Veterans Administration, caring mostly for Veterans of World War II and the Korean War.